ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 List all RLS-enabled tables.

-Confirm there are no sensitive tables with RLS off.
+Confirm no sensitive tables have RLS off.

-For each sensitive table, answer:
+For each sensitive table, define:

 Who can INSERT?